 The Challenges of Step-Parenting

-Raising a blended family can be full of unexpected blessings, but it can also come with some growing pains and unexpected bumps in the road.
-Whether you are new to being a step parent or trying to navigate your growing blended family, these tips can help guide you as you strive to raise a happy and healthy family.
+There are many challenges of step-parenting.
+Raising a blended family can be full of unexpected blessings, but it can also come with some complications and unexpected bumps in the road.
+Whether you are new to being a step-parent or trying to navigate your growing blended family, these tips can help guide you as you strive to raise a happy and healthy family.

 Keep a unified front

-Partners, ex- partners, step parents all need to be on the same page.
-This means talking about what discipline looks like when they are with you.
-What the child is pushing their boundaries on.
-All of the “little details” about your time with your child may not seem relevant to discuss when you are talking with your co-parent, but even slight variations in parenting become very noticeable to children.
-Children are smart and will try to push the boundaries if they realize that they can “get away” with something at dad’s house that they can’t at mom’s house.
+Partners, ex-partners, step-parents all need to be on the same page.
+An example of this could be talking about what discipline looks like when children with you.
+All of the ‘little details’ about your time with your child may not seem relevant to discuss when you are talking with your co-parent, but even slight variations in parenting become very noticeable to children.
+Children are smart and will try to push the boundaries if they realise that they can ‘get away’ with something at dad’s house that they can’t at mum’s house.

 To the step parents…

 Establishing trust and respect as a step parent can be challenging, especially if you are entering a family with older children.
-It is important to not “try too hard” with this trust.
-If you find yourself bending rules because you want the child to think favorably of you, it may actually be hurting your ability to gain their trust.
-Make sure you are on the same page with the co parenting team and enforce rules the same.
-Consistency and patience will allow the trust and respect to build naturally.
+It is important to not ‘try too hard’ with this trust.
+If you find yourself bending rules because you want the child to think favourably of you, it may actually be hurting your ability to gain their trust.
+Make sure you are on the same page with the co-parenting team and enforce rules in the same manner.
+Consistency and patience will allow trust and respect to build naturally.

 Include the kids

-Don’t be afraid to bring the children into conversations about behaviors, when appropriate.
+Don’t be afraid to bring the children into conversations about behaviours, when appropriate.
 This will ensure that they see the parents as a united front as well as give them empowerment if they feel they need to add to the conversation.
 Explain why things are happening if there are changes taking place.
-Ask your kids if they have questions about what is going on.
-Oftentimes we instinctually want to keep kids in the dark as a means to “protect” them from what it going on, but in reality the more they understand what is happening the more comfortable they will feel.
+Ask your children if they have questions about what is going on.
+Oftentimes we instinctually want to keep children in the dark as a means to ‘protect’ them from what it going on, but in reality the more they understand about what is happening, the more comfortable they will feel.
 Children should obviously be kept away from disagreements about parenting styles, or relationship difficulty.
 This would not be presenting a united front, but conversations about logistics of weekly schedules and their opinions on routines can be really helpful for children in blended families.

 Give them space